-With means tested child benefit, and older people’s bus passes under threat we’re told that subsiding the affluent is no longer affordable.
+With means tested child benefit, and older people’s bus passes under threat we’re told that subsiding the affluent and universal benefits are no longer affordable.
 New rules this week for parents where one earns over £50k mean filling in complicated tax forms, or opting out of child benefit (where one earns over £60k they will not be entitled to any benefit).
 These reforms are an assault on one of the original ‘three pillars’ of Beveridge’s welfare state.
 It reneges on previous promises to protect universal child benefit.
 It generates massive transaction costs, and administrative headaches (for parents and HMRC).
 It also has the potential for introducing ‘a marriage penalty’ for couples where one earns over £60K.
 More fundamentally, though, it undermines the principle of universalism.
 This will create real, lasting damage, through the costs to health, wellbeing and social cohesion.

 Since the beginning of the welfare state, child benefit, because it has been neither means tested nor contributory, has been a powerful statement that we value all children equally.
 Raising the next generation is an expensive job, and child benefit has (symbolically, if not actually) recompensed all parents for the costs they bear in bringing up children for the benefit of all of us.
 Although falling in value in real terms, the weekly fixed sum, earmarked for children, represents a valuable and reliable contribution, and a proportionally greater contribution to the budgets of those on lower incomes.